 Founded in 1996, the Arab Film Festival is the largest and oldest film festival showcasing cutting-edge work from and about the Arab World in North America.
 With an international standing, AFF is considered one of the most important showcases of Arab cinema outside the Arab World presenting award-winning contemporary films that provide insight into the beauty, complexity, and diversity of the Arab World alongside realistic perspectives on Arab people, culture, art, history and politics.

-The 23rd Annual Arab Film Festival will take place in the San Francisco Bay Area October 11-20 with post-festival screenings in Southern California.
+The 24th Annual Arab Film Festival will take place in the San Francisco Bay Area October 16-25 followed by regional editions throughout the country including Los Angeles.

 We can’t wait to watch your films!